SeanDoh/MusicMaker/README.md

 **More info on twitch extensions here:** https://dev.twitch.tv/docs/extensions/

 ## Overview
-* At a high level, a viewer loads Twitch channel, grants access to the extension, creates a drumloop and/or melody, hits an upload button, and the music starts playing live on the streamers computer, allowing for chat controlled live improv.
+* A music/drum sequencer web app that sits on top of the twitch video player.
+Viewers who connect to the extension via their twitch accounts can create melodies and drum beats which are uploaded to the twitch streamer, allowing for collaborative musical improvistation.

 Note: project is not yet released on twitch extension platform